1awrenceYang/A-Decentralized-Vote-System-Based-on-GM-Algorithm/README.md

 ## Who are we?

-We are currently junior college students of ShanDong University of China, we are now attending the The 7th National Cryptography Contest as a team.
-The team members are: XiangZhengZhao(team leader), WengLiWang, HaoYangZhang.
-The team is named: Find a Girlfriend with XZgg :) since our team leader XiangZhengZhao is looking for his girlfriend.
+We are currently junior college students of XX(Removed due to contest's request) University of China, we are now attending the The 7th National Cryptography Contest as a team.
+The team members are: (Removed due to contest's request).
+The team is named:(Removed due to contest's request) :) since our team leader (Removed due to contest's request) is looking for his girlfriend.